tkonopka/chsk/CONTRIBUTING.md

 ## Setup

 ```
 npm install         // install dependencies for the monorepo
-npm run init   // install further dependencies for the chask packages
+npm run bootstrap   // install further dependencies for the chask packages
 ```

 ## Development